reembe/MP2-/README.md

 **current wips**

--swing buttons being created in MyFrame class
+-swing buttons being created in the MyFrame class

--user methods being set up in User class
+-user methods being set up in the User class

--main method current holds only MyFrame constructor call
+-The main method currently holds only the MyFrame constructor call

 -games will be made when swing buttons are implemented

--Words class is place holder for the class that will contain all our vocabulary methods
+-Words class is a placeholder for the class that will contain all our vocabulary methods

--check list is last priority
+-The checklist is the last priority